Your step-by-step guide to funeral planning

 2. Choosing a funeral director

-The first decision to make is whether or not you’ll need a funeral director.
+When organising a funeral, the first decision to make is whether or not you’ll need a funeral director.
+As this is an incredibly difficult time, most people decide to leave the arrangements to a funeral director.

 They can take care of the deceased, the proceedings and the organisation of any parties.
-Plus they can give you general guidance and support.
+Additionally, they can give you general guidance and support.

 If your loved one had a funeral plan or will, they may have already chosen a funeral director.